Create models and set model properties

-When you select a model component, a contextual tab activates, displaying the tools to assist you in a step in your workflow.
-For example, when you select a subsystem block, the Subsystem tab appears.
-If you select a Stateflow® chart, the State Chart tab appears.
+When you select a model component, a contextual tab displays tools to assist you.
+For example, when you select a Subsystem block, the Subsystem Block tab appears.
+If you select a Stateflow chart, the State Chart tab appears.
 When the block or chart is no longer selected, the contextual tabs disappear.

-The palette along the left side of the editor provides more shortcuts.
-The palette shortcuts have to do with the model appearance and how you navigate the model rather than how you build and operate it.
+The palette along the left side of the editor provides shortcuts to commands you can use to modify the model appearance and navigate the model.
 For example, the palette includes a shortcut for adding annotations and other visuals, like boxed-in areas for labeling the model.
 It also provides a zoom button for zooming on a particular part of the model.

 The Hide/Show Explorer Bar button in the upper left corner of the editor window displays a bar that shows where you are in the model hierarchy.

-The Hide/Show Model Browser button displays a hierarchical view of the model that you can use to navigate.
+The Hide/Show Model Browser button displays the Model Browser pane.
+You can use this pane to view and navigate a hierarchical view of the model.

-The control in the lower-right corner opens additional views of the model.
+The icon in the lower-right corner opens additional views of the model.
 One such view is the interface view, which helps you to trace model interfaces.
 Click the control to see these views.

 A badge in the lower-left corner indicates that a model has external data sources, such as a data dictionary, or that there is data in the model workspace.
 Click the badge, then use the menu to navigate to these data sources.